 - The famous Sputnik was the first artificial satellite to be launched into space.
 The satellite was launched into a low-earth orbit by the Soviet Union on 4 October 1957.
 A low-earth orbit has an altitude of 160-2000 km.
-Sputnik was equipped with four external radio transmitters, and its pulses were detectable.
+Sputnik carried four external radio transmitters, and their pulses were detectable.
 The launch of Sputnik was a very significant milestone.
 It ushered in an era of technical advancement unparalleled by any other period in the history of civilization.

 - Sputnik’s launch by the Soviet Union coincided with the Cold War between the USSR and America (and their allies).
 The satellite was launched using a rocket that could also be used for military warfare.
-This was perceived as a grave threat to many Americans.
+Obviously, this was perceived as a grave threat by many Americans.
 In the earlier phase of the Cold War, the American military was comfortably ahead of the USSR and was regularly using spy planes to get aerial images of Russia.
 However, with the launch of Sputnik, Russia had demonstrated its technological might.
 America was still unable to launch a satellite.
 And this caused a sense of panic among the American people.
 Fueled by the media and combined with a general feeling of vulnerability among the people, the launch of Sputnik sent ripples of targeted activity through the US government.
-This lead to a substantial increase in the funding of scientific research.
+As a result, there was a substantial increase in the funding of scientific research.
 In short, the launch of Sputnik accelerated the development of technology and propelled America to the top of the world concerning technical expertise.
 By the end of 1959, the United States had a satellite program to spy on the Soviet Union.
 (Related: The first spy satellites during the Cold War didn’t have digital cameras)

 - SCORE was the first communication satellite.
 It was launched on December 18, 1958, aboard the American Atlas rocket.
 With SCORE, a communication link was established for the first time in space.